Using bison

 Non re-entrant

-Prototype for pull parser: int yylex(void)
+Prototype for pull parser: int yylex(void).

-This is the default function used by yyparse
+This is the default function used by yyparse to lexically analyze an

 input stream, this function is a MUST when the parser is a pull